can it be used for the prevention of the disease? - breaking latest news - Breaking Latest News

 To understand it ratiowe must bear in mind that:

-d) in humans insulin sensitivity varies according to the time of day, decreasing at night.
+d) in humans insulin sensitivity varies with time of day, decreasing at night.
 Avoiding eating at night can synchronize food intake with effective postprandial hormone release, resulting in better blood sugar control.

-From a metabolic point of view, intermittent fasting appears to be promising in improving insulin sensitivity, at least in the short term; the data we have today show how the calorie restriction (also obtained with intermittent fasting), rather than the timing of meal intake, to have an impact on oxidative stress and inflammation.
+From a metabolic point of view, Intermittent fasting appears to show promise in improving insulin sensitivity, at least in the short term; the data we have today, however, show how it actually is calorie restriction (also obtained with intermittent fasting), rather than the timing of meal intake, to have an impact on oxidative stress and inflammation.
 In any case, these data force us to review the concepts in vogue in recent decades which discouraged fasting as a dietary approach, authorizing new behavioral models for weight loss, perhaps more suited to the rhythms of today’s life.
 However, it must be clear that only by reducing the total calories introduced — with or without intermittent fasting — can we achieve weight loss and improve the metabolic picture.